Purdy leads 49ers past Commanders 37-20 for 8th straight win - WHIZ News

 INJURIES

-Commanders: LB Jon Bostic (pectoral) left the game in the second half and didn’t return. … DE James Smith-Williams left in the fourth quarter to be evaluated for a head injury.
+Commanders: LB Jon Bostic (pectoral) left in the second half and didn’t return. … DE James Smith-Williams left in the fourth quarter to be evaluated for a head injury.

 49ers: CB Charvarius Ward went to the locker room with nausea in the second half, but returned to the game.